Twitter partners with Yandex for real-time search

 Yandex has about 60 percent market share in Russia, ahead of Google with about a quarter of the market, although global leader Google has recently begun to erode its lead.

-Google no longer partners with Twitter, favoring its own fledgling Google+ social network for social search results.
+Google no longer partners with Twitter, favouring its own fledgling Google+ social network for social search results.

 Asked about a possible renewal of a partnership with Google, Twitter's Underwood said: "Anything's possible, but there's not really an update to provide there at this time."

 Twitter has more than 100 million active users and 400 million visitors per month.
-Its valuation tops $8 billion, even though it has not yet established a money-making model.
+Its valuation tops $8 billion (5 billion pound), even though it has not yet established a money-making model.

 Google+, which is more akin to Facebook than Twitter, has 90 million users.